PechPavlo/js-band-store/README.md

 # Hello!
 ## It's a "JS Band Store".

-### The final task at Ciklum University JS Band internship.
+### The final task at the 'Ciklum University JS Band' internship.

 #### You can find a live version of the page [here](https://pechpavlo.github.io/js-band-store/)